A pathwise comparison result for parallel queues: Introduction

-Therefore, the results in this paper concerning parallel queues under JSW can be interpreted as concerning multiple server queues under the optimal discipline FCFS.
-We adopt the first representation for technical purposes: under the most general assumption (stationary ergodic arriving process and service sequence), it leads to a simple representation by a stochastic recursive sequence, keeping track upon arrival times, of all residual service times, in increasing order (we call it the {\em service profile} of the system - see Kiefer and Wolfowitz equation (\ref{eq:KW})).
+Under the most general assumption (stationary ergodic arrival process and service sequence), it leads to a simple representation by a stochastic recursive sequence, keeping track upon arrival times, of all residual service times, in increasing order (we call it the {\em service profile} of the system - see Kiefer and Wolfowitz equation (\ref{eq:KW})).

 Following this approach, Neveu \cite{Neu83} shows a stability condition for parallel queues under the JSW policy.
 This stability result is inherited from the monotonicity of the service profile sequence in some sense, and a minimal stationary profile is given by Loynes's Theorem \cite{Loynes62}.
 Foss \cite{Foss81} and Brandt \cite{Brandt85} then introduce the concept of maximal stationary profile for JSW queues.